Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 • Safety gear

 If an inspector doesn’t find asbestos, hiring non-abatement contractors may be cheaper.
 For example, they may not need to seal off the area or take other precautions.
-Homeowners can also remove asbestos-free popcorn ceilings as a DIY project.
+Homeowners can also remove asbestos-free popcorn ceilings themselves as a DIY project.

 1. Protecting the room: Scraping a ceiling is messy.
 Drop cloths, tarps and plastic sheeting can help protect the room and furniture from getting dirty.